 Posterior mediastinum: Neurogenic tumors and esophageal abnormalities

 Many mediastinal masses are asymptomatic.
 In general, malignant lesions and masses in children are much more likely to cause symptoms.
 The most common symptoms are chest pain and weight loss.
 Lymphomas Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
-The major types are Hodgkin lymphoma and non-Hodgkin lymphoma (see table Comparison of... read more may manifest with fever and weight loss.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more may manifest with fever and weight loss.

-In children, mediastinal masses are more likely to cause tracheobronchial compression and stridor or symptoms of recurrent bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection that occurs in patients without chronic lung disorders The cause is almost always... read more or pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+In children, mediastinal masses are more likely to cause tracheobronchial compression and stridor or symptoms of recurrent bronchitis Acute Bronchitis Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection in the absence of chronic lung disorders.
+The cause is almost always a viral... read more or pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more .

 Symptoms and signs also depend on location.
 Large anterior mediastinal masses may cause dyspnea when patients are lying supine.
-Lesions in the middle mediastinum may compress blood vessels or airways, causing the superior vena cava syndrome Regional spread Lung carcinoma is the leading cause of cancer-related death worldwide.
-About 85% of cases are related to cigarette smoking.
-Symptoms can include cough, chest discomfort or pain, weight loss... read more or airway obstruction.
-Lesions in the posterior mediastinum may encroach on the esophagus, causing dysphagia or odynophagia.
+Lesions in the middle mediastinum may compress blood vessels or airways, causing the superior vena cava syndrome Regional spread or airway obstruction.
+Lesions in the posterior mediastinum may encroach on the esophagus, causing dysphagia Dysphagia Dysphagia is difficulty swallowing.
+The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
+Dysphagia should not be confused with globus sensation... read more or odynophagia.

 Mediastinal masses are most often incidentally discovered on chest x-ray or other imaging tests during an examination for chest symptoms.
 Additional diagnostic testing, usually imaging and biopsy, is indicated to determine etiology.